Facts and figures

 Source: ComRes polling, UK, 2018

 - Disabled people between the ages of 18-65 represent one third of social care users.

-- Three quarters of households using food banks in the UK contain someone with a health condition and / or disability, with one third of households containing someone with a mental health issue.
+- Seven in ten of households using food banks in the UK contain someone with a health condition and / or disability, with one third of households containing someone with a mental health issue.

-- Nearly half (49 per cent) of people with a learning disability or difficulty in Great Britain have no qualifications.
+- Nearly half (49 per cent) of 25 - 64 year olds with a learning disability or difficulty in Great Britain have no qualifications.

 - More than 260 million children in the world still do not go to school.
 An estimated one-third of all out-of-school children at primary level have a disability.